ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

-Each waveform is a disposable preview used to inspect the audio for excessive silence, clipping or flattened peaks, dropouts, channel imbalance, and other suspicious shapes. `N` means the waveform is fine and advances, `Y` records a problem, `E` opens the audio in the discovered editor, and `V` opens the waveform image full-screen.
+Each waveform is a disposable preview used to inspect the audio for excessive silence, clipping or flattened peaks, dropouts, channel imbalance, and other suspicious shapes. `N` means the waveform is fine and advances, `Y` records a problem, `P` previews the audio, `E` opens the audio in the discovered editor, and `V` opens the waveform image full-screen.
+Audio preview runs synchronously through the neighboring legacy-named `play_wav_file.py`, then returns to the same waveform question.
+Left and right arrows seek five seconds; Shift+left and Shift+right seek fifteen seconds.
+Escape, `X`, `Q`, Ctrl+W, Alt+F4, Ctrl+C, or Ctrl+Break stops preview playback.
+Despite its filename, the player uses FFplay and supports WAV, FLAC, MP3, and other FFmpeg-decodable audio.
 After `Y`, separate default-No prompts offer to edit the audio and to rename the audio file to flag the problem.

+### Bake ReplayGain into the audio (`B`)

+During waveform review, when a usable nonzero ReplayGain track-gain tag exists, `B` offers to bake that loudness adjustment into the audio itself so players that ignore ReplayGain receive approximately the same loudness.
+Positive gain is capped at the measured peak headroom to prevent clipping; the prompt shows both the requested and safely applied values whenever they differ.
+FLAC PCM is adjusted and losslessly re-encoded.
+MP3 is decoded and re-encoded with FFmpeg/LAME's highest-quality VBR setting, which is necessarily lossy; the prompt states this before approval.
+In both cases, the original is retained as a verified timestamped backup, artwork and metadata are preserved, and ReplayGain is calculated again from the changed audio.
+After processing, the original blue waveform is shown once more as a comparison only, without asking a question.
+The replacement waveform is then rendered in green and shown immediately for another review decision.
+The narration states the old tagged correction, the amount baked into the samples, and the replacement file's freshly calculated ReplayGain correction.

+When the full tagged correction can be baked safely, the fresh ReplayGain value should be approximately `+0.00 dB`.
+A player that honors ReplayGain and one that ignores it should therefore produce approximately the same loudness from the replacement file.
+If a positive correction is limited to prevent clipping, the fresh tag retains the unapplied remainder: a tag-aware player can still reach the target, while a tag-ignorant player remains quieter by that remainder.

+The staged replacement is installed atomically when the volume permits it.
+If Windows reports `Access is denied` because that volume allows file writes but denies destination delete/rename access, the script falls back to a flushed in-place write, verifies the complete result against the staged file with SHA-256, and sends the staging file to the Recycle Bin.
+The already verified timestamped original remains available throughout either route.

+This is loudness correction based on the existing ReplayGain analysis, not peak normalization to an arbitrary percentage. `B` is an interactive waveform review control rather than a standalone command-line flag.

 An `N`/fine decision is remembered in the per-user SQLite database `%LOCALAPPDATA%\audit_music_batch\waveform_reviews.sqlite3`.
 A future review